 The Proposed Action incorporates treatment measures in consideration of cultural resources listed on or eligible for listing on the NRHP, as discussed in Section 3.7, Cultural Resources.
-Determinations of the specific mitigation measures to be implemented to reduce impacts on known Historic Properties would be made by USACE, in consultation with SHPO and other PA Parties, as required by the PA and as described in detail in the HPMP for the ARCF Project.
+Determinations of the specific mitigation measures to be implemented to resolve or avoid effects on known Historic Properties would be made by USACE, in consultation with SHPO and other PA Parties, as required by the PA and as described in detail in the HPMP for the ARCF Project.
 Specific mitigation measures that are consistent with the PA and the HPMP are also identified in Section 3.7 to address potential impacts on unknown cultural resources that could be discovered during construction.

 In accordance with the PA and HPMP procedures, USACE has consulted with Native Americans who attach religious or cultural significance to historic properties that may be affected by the proposed undertaking, i.e., Proposed Action.
 A detailed description of consultation with Native Americans is provided under Native American Consultation in Section 3.7.
 In accordance with the PA, USACE will consult with the SHPO, requesting concurrence on the delineation of the APE, on the adequacy of inventory methods, and on the findings of cultural resources investigations.
-Through implementation of the NHPA.
+Through implementation of the actions specified in the PA, the Proposed Action complies with Section 106 of the NHPA.